oskariorg/oskari-documentation/3 Setup instructions/00050-UpdatingOskariVersion.md

 In most cases updating Oskari version means:
 1. updating the version of Oskari dependency for the frontend and server and
-2. building new versions of your app/server
+2. building new versions of your frontend app/server

 Sometimes there are additional things that need to be done when updating.
 These are documented on [the Migration Guide in oskari-server repository](https://github.com/oskariorg/oskari-server/blob/master/MigrationGuide.md).